onionoo MCP: a query service for Tor relays¶

 The Streamable HTTP endpoint at

-/mcpexposes the six low-level wrappers plus three aggregate tools (countries, as, flags).
-The task-oriented tools and the unifiedaggregate_relayslive on the stdio transport.
+/mcpexposes the six low-level wrappers plus three aggregate tools (countries, as, flags); the task-oriented tools and the unifiedaggregate_relayslive on the stdio transport.
 The two transports can run side by side.

 Example: surveying Taiwan's Tor footprint with an agent¶